Ideal for camping holidays

 • Article Number: 346-10-EF

-Amazing innovation from CADAC; the Dual Power Pak is the first of its kind.
-A portable dual gas cartridge supply that drives most gas appliances such as small barbecues, camping stoves, small heaters.
-It is light and easily portable, making it is perfect for camping, picnicking and caravanning.
+An amazing innovation from CADAC; the Dual Power Pak is the first of its kind.
+A portable dual gas cartridge supply that drives most gas appliances such as small barbecues, camping stoves and small heaters.
+It is lightweight and portable, making it perfect for camping, picnicking and caravanning.

-2x 445g or 2x 500g CADAC threaded EN417 gas valve cartridges (not included) combine the gas supply regulated consistently to 28mBar regardless of external temperature to power the appliance.
+Utilises 2x 445g or 2x 500g CADAC threaded EN417 gas valve cartridges (not included), and combining the gas supply which is regulated consistently to 28mbar, regardless of external temperature, to power the appliance.

 Includes a gas hose of 85 cm with hand wheel for easy loosening and tightening.